jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 1. Participants have to be defined by the envelope initiator.
 To do that, the initiator of the envelope has to fill this role with the email address of the recipients
 2. When the envelope processing flow reaches the recipient, an email with instructions is sent
-3. Follow the instructions in the email and click on the "Review document" button
+3. Follow the instructions in the email and click the "Review document" button

 .. image:: pic_unregisteredUserProcessing/invitationEmail.png
    :width: 600